-If you’re thinking about starting to play online poker or even if you’re relatively new to the game, poker terms can sound like a whole new language – welcome to the world of funny and confounding poker lingo!
-To get you started, so you know your “pocket rockets” from your “big slick,” we’ve explained many of the terms you’ll come across when playing poker live or online.
-Let’s get started.
+If you’re thinking about starting to play online poker or even if you’re relatively new to the game, terms in poker can sound like a whole new language — welcome to the world of funny and confounding poker lingo.
+To get you started, so you know your “pocket rockets” from your “big slick,” this blog explains many of the terms you’ll come across when playing poker live or online.

 Backdoor

-When there is a draw in Texas Hold’em or Omaha poker variants that call for both the turn and river cards (explained further on,) a “backdoor” flush or “backdoor” straight draw means that running cards are needed to complete the draw.
+When there’s a draw in Texas Hold’em or Omaha poker variants that call for both the turn and river cards (explained further on,) a “backdoor” flush or “backdoor” straight draw means that running cards are needed to complete the draw.

 A “belly buster” is an inside straight draw.
 For example, if you were holding 7 spades and 10 clubs on 6 diamonds, 8 spades and 4 clubs, you’d have to hit a 9 to make a straight.
 If the 9 did appear on the turn, the straight would be pretty well disguised and could result in a player “busting” another player.